aarongoen/Composer-Finder/NOTES.md

 "Role Playing Scenario"

-Hello!
+User types composer-finder-yes

+puts "Hello!
 Welcome to the Discovering The Great Composers app!

 This app can help you find out about composers you may not know about yet.